harness/developer-hub/docs/continuous-delivery/monitor-deployments/using-cd-custom-dashboards.md

 <docimage path={require('./static/using-cd-custom-dashboards-20.png')} width="60%" height="60%" title="Click to view full size image" />

-Let us go through each of the view listed in the above image, and describe the fields and it's usages.
+Let's go through each of the views listed above and describe its fields and usages.

 ### Approval Stage

-This view contains the data related to the Helm manifest info which is used in CD Stage executions.
-The data is recorded per CD Stage Execution, meaning if there are 10 executions of a single service which has a helm manifest linked to it this view will also have 10 records.
+This view contains the data related to the Helm manifest info that is used in CD stage executions.
+The data is recorded per CD stage execution.
+For example, if there are 10 executions of a single service with a Helm manifest linked to it, this view will have 10 records.

 <docimage path={require('./static/using-cd-custom-dashboards-21.png')} width="60%" height="60%" title="Click to view full size image" />